AnaWaldila/dynablast1.1/README.md

 Reis, A.W.Q.R., Burgos, R.B., Oliveira, M.F.F.
 Nonlinear Dynamic Analysis of Plates Subjected to Explosive Loads.
 Latin American Journal of Solids and Structures, v.
 19, 2022.

+Reis, A.W.Q.R., Martins, M.M., Burgos, R.B.
+Version 1.1 to – “DYNAblast – A software to obtain the behavior of composite laminated plates subjected to blast loads”.
+SoftwareX, 2024.

+Reis, A.W.Q.R., Martins, M.M., Burgos, R.B.
+Version 2.0 – “DYNAblast – A software to obtain the behavior of composite laminated plates subjected to blast loads”.
+SoftwareX, 2025.

 Rigby, S.E. and Tyas, A. (2014) Blast.m.
 CMD Group, University of Sheffield.

 Rigby, S. E., Andrew, T., Bennett, T., Clarke, S. D., Fay, S. D. The Negative Phase of the Blast Load.
 International Journal of Protective Structures 5(1):1-19, 2013.